vando026/surgeon/docs/4-Customer-methods.md

   .getOrCreate
 ```

-### Customer names data

 The customer names and ids are read from the
-`/FileStore/Geo_Utils/c3ServiceConfig*.csv` file from Databricks, which is converted to a `Map[Int, String]`.
+`/FileStore/Geo_Utils/c3ServiceConfig*.csv` file from Databricks, which is

-For this demonstration, I use fake customer data from the Test folder.
+converted to a `Map[Int, String]`.
+For this demonstration, I use fake customer
+data from the Test folder.

 ```scala mdoc
 import conviva.surgeon.Customer._